ACL2s: "The ACL2 Sedan"

 |Q:||Can I use ACL2s extensions to ACL2 in an Emacs development environment?|

 Yes!
+One can reproduce inside Emacs, the theorem proving environment ACL2 Sedan provides (sans GUI) in the various session modes.
+To use just the CCG analysis and Counterexample generation features individually, see the next question.
 Assuming you have ACL2s installed as an eclipse plugin in /Users/sarah/tools/eclipse, here are instructions on how to run an ACL2s mode session in Emacs.
 Name the above directory my_eclipse.

 |Q:||I am having trouble installing/running ACL2s, what should I do?|